 DWSRF Project Obligation means any loan contract, installment sale agreement and any and all other agreements, resolutions and other related documents entered into by a Recipient evidencing amounts owed to the Board in connection with the financing of a DWSRF Eligible Project.

+DWSRF State Match Portion means that portion of a Series of Bonds designated as a State Match Portion in the Related Series Indenture that is issued to finance DWSRF Project Obligations.

 Eligible Project means either a CWSRF Eligible Project or a DWSRF Eligible Project.

 Event of Default means any event of default specified in Section 9.01 hereof.